rossgk2/techblogs/The command line.md

 ## Inside a shell command

 Every shell comes with a set of standard commands it can run.
-In bash, `cd` and `ls` are examples of standard commands.

-Most bash commands, including the standard ones, are written in C. So, the C code underlying `curl` looks something like this:
+The `curl` command is a good example of a standard bash command, for instance.
+Most bash commands, including the standard ones, are written in C. The C code underlying `curl` looks something like this:

 ```c
 /* curl.c */